 The reviewer's comments on the submitted article are transmitted to the author for correction.
 The author is not informed about the name of the reviewer.
 If there are any comments, the date of receipt of the material in the Editorial Office shall be the date of return of the finalized article by the author.

-The originals of the reviews or their copies in a graphic form are stored in the Editorial Office for five years from the date of signature by the reviewer.
+The originals of the reviews or their electronic copies are stored in the Editorial Office for five years from the date of signature by the reviewer.